Sugar and health – La Boite à Grains

 Different sugars

-Tips and Tricks: Sugar and Health
+Tips and tricks: Sugar and health

 • Coconut sugarRich in minerals, coconut sugar is even more nutritious.
 It contains prebiotics, a type of fiber that promotes intestinal health.

-Tips and Advice: Sugar and Health
+Tips and tricks: Sugar and health

 • Maple syrup: Sourced locally, maple syrup is minimally processed and contains a good dose of vitamins and minerals.

-Tips and Tricks: Sugar and Health
+Tips and advice: Sugar and health

-• HoneyHoney is a complex food, dense in vitamins and minerals.
+• Honey Honey is a complex food, rich in vitamins and minerals.
 Raw, it contains antibacterial and antiviral benefits, pollen and royal jelly.
 The latter two are considered elixirs of well-being.

-Tips and Tricks: Sugar and Health
+Tips and advice: Sugar and health

-Tips and Tricks: Sugar and Health
+Tips and advice: Sugar and health

-• Agave syrupFrom the tropical agave plant, this syrup is rich in fructose.
-Some consider it a healthy, raw and vegan alternative while others are wary of it.
+• Agave syrupDerived from the tropical agave plant, this syrup is rich in fructose.
+Some consider it a healthy, raw, vegan alternative, while others are wary.

-Tips and Tricks: Sugar and Health
+Tips and advice: Sugar and health

-Tips and Tricks: Sugar and Health
+Tips and advice: Sugar and health

 Artificial sugars

 • High fructose corn syrup (glucose-fructose): Made from corn, syrup is processed in a laboratory to increase the amount of fructose, which enhances the sweetness.
-Glucose-fructose could be one of the main causes of obesity, diabetes and high blood pressure.
+Glucose-fructose may be one of the main causes of obesity, diabetes and high blood pressure.

-Tips and Tricks: Sugar and Health
+Tips and advice: Sugar and health

-Tips and Tricks: Sugar and Health
+Tips and advice: Sugar and health

-Tips and Tricks: Sugar and Health
+Tips and advice: Sugar and health

-Natural Alternatives
+Natural alternatives

 Natural sweeteners are sweet-tasting compounds that occur naturally.

-• Sugar alcohols(xylitol, erythitol): These calorie-free compounds are increasingly found in oral care products and candy.
-Sugar alcohols fight dental caries while giving a sweet taste to food.
-Be careful not to exaggerate, some sugar alcohols are laxatives.
+• Sugar alcohols (xylitol, erythitol): these calorie-free compounds are increasingly found in oral care products and sweets.
+Sugar alcohols fight tooth decay while imparting a sweet taste to foods.
+Be careful not to overdo it, as some sugar alcohols are laxatives.

-Tips and Tricks: Sugar and Health
+Tips and advice: Sugar and health

-Tips and Tricks: Sugar and Health
+Tips and advice: Sugar and health

-Next Post
+Next

 La Boite à Grains